 3. The People-Pleasing Trap and Conflict Avoidance

-You consistently agree with others or suppress your own needs and opinions to avoid confrontation.
-The thought of conflict is so overwhelming that you’d rather accept discomfort than risk social friction.
-This often stems from a deep-seated fear of rejection.
+You consistently agree with others or suppress your own needs to avoid confrontation.
+The thought of conflict feels so overwhelming that you would rather accept discomfort than risk social friction.
+This often stems from a deep fear of rejection.

 4. Mirroring Others’ Personalities

-You adopt the mannerisms, accents, or interests of the people you’re with to blend in.
-For a masking Autistic person, this can be so extreme that you feel like a chameleon with no stable personality of your own.
+You adopt the mannerisms, accents, or interests of the people around you to blend in.
+For a masking Autistic person, this can be so extreme that you feel like a chameleon.
+You may feel you have no stable personality of your own.

 5. Suppressing Your Stims